List of fishes of Germany

-The list of fish in Germany consists of indigenous, and also introduced species.
-In total it consists of 277 species, including three which are extinct.
+The list of fishes of Germany consists of indigenous and introduced species.
+It consists of 277 species, including three which are extinct.

 The following tags are used to indicate the conservation status of species with IUCN criteria:

 All the listed species are classified by their origin as freshwater, brackish water, marine, anadromous, catadromous, and euryhaline; also classified as native, introduced, invasive, and species found accidentally (difficult to characterize it as native or invasive).